If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 What Fitbit covers for its broken band warranty

-- Defective bands including defects in materials and workmanship under normal use
+- Defective bands including defects in materials and quality under normal use

 - Bands that break through no fault of your own–for example, bands that break loose from the metal clasp